 Experimenting with home made developers

-In the final month of our Alternative Photography Summer School we invite you to mix your own developers made from ingredients including coffee, plant based materials, vitamin C, and soda crystals.
-Coffee based developers are also known as Caffenol - these developers can be used for developing both prints and film, although we are concentrating on making prints on paper and film as we don't assume everyone has access to developing tanks.
+Here we invite you to mix your own developers made from everyday household ingredients including coffee, vitamin C, and soda crystals - along with plant material for Phytograms.
+Coffee based developers are also known as Caffenol - these developers can be used for developing both prints and film, although we are concentrating on making prints on paper and sheet film as we don't assume everyone has access to developing tanks.
 Do have a try and share your results with us via email or social media!

 Chemigram, Caffenol and Phytogram presentation by Sophie Sherwood

 What is used as developer for chemigrams?
 Is it the saline solution?

 No - the caffenol (coffee based) or plant based material in soda crystals and vitamin C is used as developer.
 Saline solution can be used as a fix, but it takes longer than darkroom fix.
 Urine has also been used as a fix, but we’re not demonstrating that!

 Yes - it is made using coffee - see our resources for the recipe, and it will be a dark brown solution.
 You can use it to develop paper or film.